Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test9_clue_analysis(gemini).md

 |-------|------------|
 | Rating | 3/5 - 🟢 Just Right |

-**Reasoning:** The informed clues are specific enough to guide the player towards the correct answer, but they don't give away the answer immediately.
-The misinformed clues create some confusion, and the fake clues effectively misdirect.
-This balance makes the difficulty level appropriate.
+**Reasoning:** The clues are well-written and specific enough to guide the player toward the correct answer without being overly obvious.
+The misinformed and fake clues do a good job of causing productive doubt and misdirection, respectively.
+The difficulty is appropriate.

 ---

 ## Overall Assessment

-**Overall Quality Score:** 4.0/5
+**Overall Quality Score:** 4.3/5

 **Pass/Fail:** ✅ PASS

 **Main Issues:**
 - Word count compliance issues
-- Insufficient ambiguity in misinformed clues

 **Priority Actions:**
 1. Minor length adjustments